unfor19/kubemanny/README.md

 ### Requirements

 No need for anything!
-We'll use [Hello-Minikube](https://kubernetes.io/docs/tutorials/hello-minikube/#create-a-minikube-cluster), so all you need is a browser :yum:
+We'll use [Hello-Minikube](https://kubernetes.io/docs/tutorials/hello-minikube/#create-a-minikube-cluster) terminal, so all you need is a browser :yum:

 <details><summary>To run locally
 </summary>